Activities in the region

 The Portuguese city:

-Listed as a UNESCO World Heritage Site, the fortifications, with their bastions and ramparts, are an early example of Portuguese Renaissance military architecture.
-Not to be missed within the city are the Church of the Assumption, the cistern, the Mazagan Fortress, and the shops and small cafes and restaurants.
+A UNESCO World Heritage Site, the fortifications with their bastions and ramparts are an early example of Portuguese Renaissance military architecture.
+Don't miss within the city: the Church of the Assumption, the cistern (exterior view only; the interior is currently closed to visitors), the Mazagan Fortress, and the shops, cafes, and restaurants.

 El-Jadida beach